KleberVales/Java-SE-21-Developer/README.md

 ## Chapter 10: Streams

 ### Returning an Optional

+1. Creating an Optional
+2. Dealing with an Empty Optional

 ### Using Streams
 ### Working with Primitive Streams
 ### Working with Advanced Stream Pipeline Concepts